Analysis of Regularized LS Reconstruction and Random Matrix Ensembles in Compressed Sensing: Results for LASSO Reconstruction

 In the next experiment we consider the case of ``localized sparsity'' where all non-zero elements are concentrated in one subvector $\vm{x}_{t}$, namely, $\rho_{t} = \rho T$ for some $t \in \{1,\ldots,T\}$ and $\rho_{s} = 0 \; \forall s \neq t$.
 For simplicity, we take the simplest case of $T=2$ and choose the overall sparsity to be $\rho = 0.2$.
-The average mean square error vs.\ inverse noise variance $1/\sigma^{2}$ of this case is depicted in Fig.~\ref{fig:example2} at the top of the next page.
+The average mean square error vs.\ inverse noise variance $1/\sigma^{2}$ of this case is depicted in Fig.~\ref{fig:example2}.
 For clarity of presentation, the variables related to both axes are given in a decibel form, that is, $x \to 10 \log_{10} (x)$~dB, where $x \in \{\mse, \sigma^{-2}\}$.
 The tuning parameter $\lambda$ is chosen for each point so that the lowest possible MSE is obtained for all considered methods.
 Due to the simple form of the analytical results, this is easy to do numerically.
 Examining Fig.~\ref{fig:example2} reveals a surprising phenomenon, namely, for small noise variance the $T$-orthogonal setup gives the lowest average MSE while for more noisy setups it is the row-orthogonal ensemble that achieves the best reconstruction performance.
-The point where these two ensembles give the same MSE is located at $\sigma^{-2} = -12$~dB.
+The universality of this behavior for other parameter values is left as an open question for future research.
+The point where these two ensembles give approximately the same MSE for the given setup is located at $\sigma^{-2} = -12$~dB.
 Hence, for optimal performance, if one is given the choice of these three matrix ensembles, the row-orthogonal setup should be chosen when on the left hand side of the dashed line and $T$-orthogonal setup otherwise.
 At any point in the figure, however, the standard Gaussian setup gives the worst reconstruction in the MSE sense and should never been chosen if such freedom is presented.